cugerQDHJ/drl-eco-driving/README.md

 # DRL-based eco-driving
 This is a Deep Reinforcement Learning-based vehicle scheduling algorithm at the signalized intersection.
-In our sheduling algorithm, each CAV is regarded as an agent.The agent have three goals:
+In our sheduling algorithm, each CAV is regarded as an agent.
+The agent have three goals:

 1) Reducing the energy consumption for passing the intersection of the CAV.